mikeizbicki/lab-password-cracking/README.md

        > You should use a `try`/`except` clause to determine whether the zip file opened,
        > and perform different operations based on whether the file opened or not.

+       > **HINT:**
+       > There are many passwords in the `Ashley-Madison.txt` file.
+       > Trying all possible passwords will take a long time (5-10 minutes).
+       > You should print some debugging information every 10000 iterations of the for loop so that you can verify that your program is making progress.
+       > In my solution, I print the current iteration number and the current password.
+       > Since the passwords are ordered ASCIIbetically,
+       > you can get a sense of when your program will be finished by seeing how close your current password is to the end of the alphabet.

        Once the file is successfully decrypted,
        you should have a new file `whitehouse_secrets/secrets.txt` that contains President Obama's secrets.